Student Research Support – Shaheen College of Arts & Sciences

-The College of Arts & Sciences encourages research and scholarly activity by offering grant opportunities for both undergraduate and graduate students in their area of study.
+The Shaheen College of Arts & Sciences encourages research and scholarly activity by offering grant opportunities for both undergraduate and graduate students in their area of study.
 These grants are offered to students to supplement financial support from other sources, including their departments.
 Funding is intended to help offset expenses such as research supplies and travel.
-To be eligible to receive support, students must have a declared major in the Arts and Sciences or be working with a research advisor in the College.
-Opportunities such as the Research Fellows Program are also open to students in programs outside the College of Arts & Sciences.
+To be eligible to receive support, students must have a declared major in the Arts and Sciences or be working with a research advisor in the Shaheen College.
+Opportunities such as the Research Fellows Program are also open to students in programs outside the Shaheen College of Arts & Sciences.

 Research expenses and travel support

-CAS provides financial support for graduate and undergraduate student research expenses and for travel to present research at professional meetings.
+Shaheen College provides financial support for graduate and undergraduate student research expenses and for travel to present research at professional meetings.
 Support is reserved for students who meet one of the following requirements:

-- Enrolled in a CAS graduate program
+- Enrolled in a Shaheen College graduate program

 Submitting requests for approval

 Students should first request funds from their department or program.
-They may apply for CAS funds using forms available on the Research Grant Opportunities channel, located on My UIndy under the Students tab.
+They may apply for Shaheen College funds using forms available on the Research Grant Opportunities channel, located on My UIndy under the Students tab.
 All completed forms should be submitted to the director of student and faculty research initiatives.
 If approved, requests for travel grants will automatically be forwarded to the Graduate School or Office of the Provost to be considered for additional matching support.

 If the request is approved, students should submit receipts and a completed expense voucher form (either a Travel Voucher Form or a Miscellaneous Reimbursement Form) to the director of student and faculty research initiatives.